Why Joby Aviation Stock Is Soaring Today

-Shares of Joby Aviation (NYSE: JOBY) are flying higher on Wednesday.
-The company's stock spiked 30.2% as of 2:21 p.m.
+Shares of Joby Aviation (NYSE: JOBY) are flying higher on Tuesday.
+The company's stock had spiked 9.9% at 12:25 p.m.
 ET.
-The jump comes as the S&P 500 and the Nasdaq Composite were mostly flat.
+The jump came as the S&P 500 and the Nasdaq Composite gained 0.5% and 0.8%, respectively.

-The company, which develops electric vertical take-off and landing (eVTOL) aircraft, announced yesterday after the market closed that it has received $250 million from Toyota, the first tranche in $500 million of previously announced funding.
+The company, which develops electric vertical take-off and landing (eVTOL) aircraft, announced today that it is officially in talks with Abdul Latif Jameel, a prominent Saudi Arabian investor group, to deliver as many as 200 of its air taxis.

 Where to invest $1,000 right now?
 Our analyst team just revealed what they believe are the 10 best stocks to buy right now.
 Continue »